 As indicated above, at the time of the first Price Review, RIC's approach was to set ex-ante efficiency targets and to reduce costs upfront so that customers were guaranteed that only efficient costs were included in the revenue requirements.
-The RIC considers that this approach remains fit for purpose in the absence of evidence that the Service Provider actively sought to out-perform the X-factor included within the price limits.
+The RIC considers that this approach remains fit for purpose for the second price control period, in the absence of evidence that the service provider actively sought to out-perform the X-factor included within the price limits.
 Additionally, this approach provides incentives between the service provider's own costs and revenues.
 Without some form of link between a service provider's costs and revenues, prices would not be able to track costs (they could either be too high or too low).
-Therefore, in the circumstances the RIC will not pursue the use of a P0 adjustment, glide path mechanism or any combination of both.